- Art & Culture

 Take our advice when enjoying tourism in Monza.
 The heart of the Brianza offers numerous landmarks that are worth visiting.
-Monuments like the neoclassical Royal Villa, designed by Giuseppe Piermarini and recently restored, host important tourism events as a branch of the Triennale that will surprise visitors.
+Monuments like the neoclassical Royal Villa, designed by Giuseppe Piermarini and recently restored, host important tourism events.

 The Monza Park stretches outside its premises, guarding some of the most famous modern monuments in Lombardy: the Autodrome where the Formula 1 Gran Prix takes place, plus the legendary elevated track that is no longer in use.
 There are old mills and aristocratic mansions for you to see as well.